Thrinathk3/MyProfileUpdate/RunningNotes.md

 - Implementation of Dynamic Elements which is only possible in normal approach and is not possible using Page Factory
 - using this Dynamic Elements approach, I can construct my Web Element [here - xpath] DYNAMICALLY at RUNTIME, with this I don't have to create 10 new elements, rather I can do the job with only one line with the Dynamic Web Element Locator strategy
-- In the above case the scenario is, if only the text of the xpath changes, but all other xpath expression remains the same, I can pass the changing value at runtime rather than constructing the web element everytime
+- In the above case the scenario is, if only the text of the xpath changes, but all other xpath expression remains the same, I can pass the changing value at runtime rather than constructing the web element every time.
 - Not Possible using Page Factory

 ##### Explicit Wait